 — H-E-B (@HEB) January 7, 2016

-While you can shop online from most grocery stores now via services like Instacart, H-E-B itself offers online shopping for 50,000 non-perishable items from their website.
+While you can shop online from most supermarket chains now via services like Instacart, H-E-B Grocery offers online shopping for 50,000 non-perishable items from their website.

 5. H-E-B has its own culinary academy